signalapp/webrtc/docs/native-code/development/index.md

 different name).
 It is now possible to exchange messages between the connected peers.

-### Relay Server

-Target name `relayserver`.
-Relays traffic when a direct peer-to-peer connection can't be established.
-Can be used with the call application above.

 ### STUN Server

 Target name `stunserver`.
 Implements the STUN protocol for Session Traversal